VivagogyChanging the way we live, learn, invest and do business for better Total Societal Impact

-Speed of change and changing social opinion are obliging us to accept that social interaction and non-financial goals are now an essential part of the business landscape.
+Speed of change is obliging us to accept that social interaction and non-financial goals are now an essential part of the business landscape.

 Jobs, business models, systems and people’s competencies have a short life, so we must accept uncertainty as a concept and adapt constantly.

 Organisations and people, have to be more ‘fluid’ and businesses need to be aware that non-financial goals and a good social impact profile is going to make them appealing to investors and customers.

 Business models need to be built into ecosystems which reduce their supply chains so they can anticipate and react faster to market changes.
 ‘The competitive asset is people and how fast they learn.’
 BCG

 What are we doing?

-We are applying blockchain, second-generation AI and, total societal impact business models to create value added chains and supply chain savings in the use of property, the measurement of people and the way organisations, are managed, behave and invest.
+We are applying blockchain, second-generation AI and, total societal impact business models to create value added chains which make savings in the use of property, the measurement of people and the way organisations, are managed, behave and invest.

-We are building a Quantum Data Engine (QDE), which will be able to measure learning of all types, formal, informal and incidental.
-It will define people by more than what they know and show us what they can do with their knowledge and competencies.
+We are building a Quantum Data Engine (QDE), which will be able to measure the performance of people and businesses.
+It will define people by what their knowledge and competencies.

 Individuals will be able to learn free for specific purposes and job competencies.

 They will learn life-long and this data will be retained in secure competency profiles.

-With individual permissions, a business will be able to use tools to measure the right people to reduce the cost of recruitment by 70%, develop better leadership and cultures and make themselves more competitive by putting their people on the balance sheet
+Business will be able to use tools to measure people to reduce the cost of recruitment by 70%, develop better leadership and cultures and make themselves more competitive by putting their people on the balance sheet

 Social impact investment is growing exponentially with about $24 Trillion invested currently.

 It is widely accepted that businesses investing in financial as well as non-financial goals perform better.
 (BCG).

 Despite this, there is no quantitative risk assessment, audit or measurement for this investment sector.